felixLandlord/docAI/README.md

 - **Embedding Model**: Huggingface Embedding Model is used to convert text data into numerical vectors.
 - **Language Model**: OpenAI's Language Model is used to generate responses based on the input queries.
 - **Sqlachemy**: Used for database operations.
-- **Deployment**: Docker Compose is used to easily spin up the required services in Docker containers.

 ## Setup Instructions

 ### Requirements
 - Python 3.10 and above
-- Docker (optional)
 - `fastapi[standard]`
 - `langchain-openai`
 - `langchain-groq` (optional)